I2C: Limitations

 Devices are allowed to stretch clock cycles to suit their particular needs, which can starve bandwidth needed by faster devices and increase latencies when talking to other device addresses.
 Bus capacitance also places a limit on the transfer speed, especially when current sources are not used to decrease signal rise times.

 Because I2C is a shared bus, there is the potential for any device to have a fault and hang the entire bus.
 For example, if any device holds the SDA or SCL line low, it prevents the controller from sending START or STOP commands to reset the bus.
 Thus it is common for designs to include a reset signal that provides an external method of resetting the bus devices.
 However many devices do not have a dedicated reset pin, forcing the designer to put in circuitry to allow devices to be power-cycled if they need to be reset.

 Because of these limits (address management, bus configuration, potential faults, speed), few I2C bus segments have even a dozen devices.
-It is common for systems to have several such segments.
+Instead, it is common for systems to have several smaller segments.
 One might be dedicated to use with high-speed devices, for low-latency power management.
 Another might be used to control a few devices where latency and throughput are not important issues; yet another segment might be used only to read EEPROM chips describing add-on cards (such as the SPD standard used with DRAM sticks).

+On very low-power systems, the pull-up resistors can use more power than the entire rest of the design combined.
+On these, the resistors are often powered by a switchable voltage source, such as a DIO from a microcontroller.
+The pull-ups also limit the speed of the bus and have a small additional cost.
+Therefore, some designers are turning to other serial buses that do not need pull-ups, such as I3C or SPI.